Am I drinking enough water?

 Tips for staying hydrated your body will thank you for

-Many of us ignore our thirst, never really thinking about it.
-Or we take in massive quantities of liquid all at once.
-Maybe we do make an effort to drink up, but our fluid intake consists of lots of fizzy drinks and coffee.
-Not one of these thirst quenching routines is healthy.
+Many of us ignore how thirsty we get throughout the day, or never really think about it.
+Others might take in massive quantities of liquid all at once, but drink nothing at other times.
+Maybe we do make an effort to stay hydrated, but our fluid intake consists of lots of fizzy drinks and coffee.
+None of these routines are healthy enough to give our body the hydration it needs.

 Keeping well hydrated is very important.
 What, and how much, we drink significantly affects our body and mind.